datawrapper/shared/README.md

 ### estimateTextWidth(text, fontSize) ⇒ <code>number</code>
-returns the estimated width of a given text in Roboto. this method has proven to be a good compromise between pixel-perfect but expensive text measuring methods using canvas or getClientBoundingRext and just multiplying the number of characters with a fixed width.
+returns the estimated width of a given text in Roboto. this method has proven to be a good compromise between pixel-perfect but expensive text measuring methods using canvas or getClientBoundingRect and just multiplying the number of characters with a fixed width.

+be warned that this is just a rough estimate of the text width. the character widths will vary from typeface to typeface and may be off quite a bit for some fonts (like monospace fonts).

 **Export**: